 I have not included U.S. volume measurements for this recipe.
 Bread formulas are very precise.
 There is too much disparity when measuring 1 cup of flour.
 If you are going to make my bagels, I want you to end up with a desired result – not a rubbery, dense bagel.
 If you still need to buy a scale (shame, SHAME!), see my post on Weighing v.
 Measuring for some recommendations.

 Following are some pics showing the process.
-For a video tutorial on how to make bagels, please visit the saved video in my Instagram profile.
+For a video tutorial on how to make bagels, please visit my Bagels post or the saved video in my Instagram profile.